 A physician’s assistant (PA) is a licensed and certified professional who provides a range of services under the direction and supervision of a doctor.
 PAs use effective screening and diagnostic procedures for tick-related diseases.
 They can establish treatment goals for you, teach you about healthy lifestyles, and motivate you to take care of yourself.
 To find a PA who treats tick-related diseases, use the North Carolina Medical Board Licensee Search.
 Choose Physician Assistant as the License Type and Infectious Disease as the Area of Practice.
 Leave the other fields blank.

-Tick Related Disease Supplies: Information about financial assistance with tick-related disease supplies and related health care items and services can be found at the Partnership for Prescription Assistance.
+Tick Related Disease Supplies: Information about financial assistance with tick-related disease supplies and related health care items and services can be found at the Medicine Assistance Tool.

 Support groups allow people to come together to share their stories, experiences, and lives.
 Talking with others who share your challenges can help you see that there are others who may be dealing with similar situations and who may have helpful advice from their perspective as a patient or family member.
 The Lyme Disease Network offers a number of resources, including support groups, on the topic of Lyme disease, on their online discussion forum.
 The Daily Strength also offers an online Lyme Disease Support Group.